VCF Automation Blog

 Java Code in JShell

-The following Java code contains seven steps.
-The wasm is instantiated and the functions are determined.
-The memory, for the parameter and the return value, is then allocated and the parameter is set.
-The function is executed and the return value is read.
+The following Java code contains in the executeWasm function several steps.
+The Wasm is instantiated and the functions are determined.
+At the add functions the parameters can be passed directly.
+At the hello function the memory, for the parameter and the return value, must be allocated first and then the parameter is set.
+The functions are executed and the return value is read.
 Finally the allocated memory is released.

 /**